 Why does Alfred State have a Preferred Lender List?

-The Student Records and Financial Services Office at Alfred State has the best interests of our student and parent borrowers as our primary concern.
-The Student Records and Financial Services Office takes student loan counseling very seriously.
-While there are a multitude of student loan companies offering hundreds of different products, features, benefits and incentives; we know that the average student/parent does not have the time, knowledge, or resources to research all of the available options.
+We know that the average student/parent does not have the time, knowledge, or resources to research all the available options.
 We also know that promotional materials or Web sites developed by some lenders are intentionally misleading.

-Alfred State closely monitors the performance of all of our student loan lender partners to ensure the highest quality of service and products for our students and families.
 Our Preferred Lenders have demonstrated a commitment to providing the very best customer service, technology, and borrower benefits.
-These lenders have worked collaboratively with the higher education community to continuously improve and augment the services we provide.
-They are committed to keeping borrower costs as minimal as possible.
-Our lenders provide detailed information about their product and services, allowing us to provide a side by side comparison of each lenders' interest rates, fees, features, and benefits.
-Most importantly, our Preferred Lenders have worked collaboratively with the Alfred State Student Records and Financial Services Office to ensure that our borrowers are receiving the best product the industry has to offer.
+These lenders have worked collaboratively with the higher education community to continuously improve and augment the services we provide and are committed to keeping borrower costs as minimal as possible.
+Our lenders provide detailed information about their product and services, allowing us to provide a side-by-side comparison of each lenders' interest rates, fees, features, and benefits.
+Private Loans are not regulated by the government in the same manner as Federal Direct Loans and Federal Direct Parent Loans.
+Therefore, the terms, conditions, and interest rates vary widely.

 How does Alfred State select Preferred Lenders?

-The terms, conditions, and benefits our lenders provide are evaluated each academic year.
+Lenders are evaluated each academic year.
 As a result, new lenders may be added due to improvements in their borrower benefits, customer service, and technology.
 Lenders are included on this list based solely on these criteria.
-Students and parents can be assured that the lenders who make the list have earned the designation through superior service to our students, families, and the college.
+Lenders who make the list have earned the designation through superior service to our students, families, and the college.

 Preferred Lender Requirements

 Lenders must retain competitive rates and repayment benefits must mirror industry standards.
-To ensure that our borrowers receive the most competitive repayments, high priority is given to lenders who provide above average repayment benefits to student borrowers.
-Borrower benefits are listed on our website at www.alfredstate.edu.
-High value loan services must be offered by selected lenders.
+High priority is given to lenders who provide above average repayment benefits to student borrowers.
 “Value” is not always about price, although our list contains several of the lowest cost providers.
 Value might be defined as incentives for on-time payments, opportunity to defer payments until graduation, and immediate interest rate reductions.
 These are just a few examples of the many borrower benefits offered by our lenders.